ahmedtariq01/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 ![installing dependencies](assets/week2/installdependencies.jpg)

-- Now we'll add the following code to `app.py` to instrument the flask application.
+- Now add the following code to `app.py` to instrument the flask application.
 These updates will create and initialize a tracer and Flask instrumentation to send data to Honeycomb:

 ```py
 from opentelemetry import trace